ElectricArc-Yu/EasyL10NTool/README.md

    - Inherit your GameMode from LocalizationedGameMode, and use that GameMode in each level you want to use localization.
 5. Enjoy simple localization.

+# Registering in current language changed

+1. Call `GetLocalizationManager` in your Blueprint.
+2. Bind `OnCurrentGlobalLanguageChanged` event to your function.

 # Documentation

 BlueprintLibrary : [L10NToolBlueprintLibrary](BPLDocumentation.md)